There are many resources available to help you succeed:

 Ottawa, Ontario K1A 1L1

-If your passport is lost as well you must arrange for this as the process varies from country to country.
-You will have to contact the Embassies, High Commissions or consulate of your nation in order to find out requisites, processing time, costs, etc. Once you have renewed your passport, you must then renew your study permit, and, if you are planning to travel, your entry visa.
+If your passport is lost, you must also arrange for this, as the process varies from country to country.
+You will have to contact the Embassies, High Commissions, or consulates of your nation to find out the requisites, processing time, costs, etc. Once you have renewed your passport, you must then renew your study permit and, if you are planning to travel, your entry visa.

 When you transfer from one post secondary educational institution from within Canada to another, you must let Canada Immigration & Citizenship know.
 Follow these steps: